 - Non-existent Page: If there is a problem in pages, you can redirect those pages with another related homepage, page and restore them if they were removed.

-- Always submit the site’s sitemaps to Google Search Console, so that your website isn’t disregarded from search engines.
+- Always submit the site’s sitemaps to Google Search Console.

 - You can conjointly implement caching on your website to assist the website load quicker and enhance its user-experience, leading to higher SEO rankings.